schriftgestalt/GlyphsSDK/Python Templates/Reporter/README.md

 Glyphs.app uses the Mac’s own Cocoa methods for drawing.
 These sometimes behave slightly different from other Python objects, and surely they have different names.

-In order to make use of the Cocoa objects, make sure to include them into your Python plugin declaring `from AppKit import *` at the top of the plugin.
+In order to make use of the Cocoa objects, make sure to include them into your Python plug-in declaring `from AppKit import *` at the top of the plug-in.

 Here are a few examples: